 - To assess the problem areas identified by the client and others.

-- To investigate past and present use of all substances and problems with internet, gaming disorders and gambling and determine level of dependence.
+- To investigate past and present use of all substances and concerns with gambling as well as other behavioural addictions and determine level of dependence.

 - To work with other significant people in the client’s life as appropriate.